microsoft/BotFramework-WebChat/samples/05.custom-components/h.activity-status/README.md

   );
 ```

-Then, we will pass the middleware to React thru props.
+Then, pass the middleware to React thru props.

 ```diff
   window.ReactDOM.render(